-Unlike the diagnostics which are designed to be a self check of various internal, electronic components, the air blank routine tests the conditions of the instrument's breath sample pathway and pumps as well as the operating environment.
+Unlike the diagnostics which are designed to be a self check of various internal, electronic components, the air blank routine tests the conditions of the instrument's breath sample pathway and pumps as well as the operating environment at the time of testing.
 Simply stated, Air Blanks are used to purge the instrument with ambient air and then verify that the instrument is alcohol free both before and after every subject sample, calibration check and diagnostic.
 If this is successfully accomplished the instrument will print Air Blank .000 on the final breath test report.